Skin Games

-Despite sinking with relatively little trace, Wendy Page and Jim Marr went on to pen some hits for Martine McCutcheon ("Perfect Moment") and Billie Piper ("Honey to the Bee", "Because We Want To") and wrote and produced "Dangerous to Know" on Hilary Duff's third album.
+Despite sinking with relatively little trace, Wendy Page and Jim Marr went on to pen two UK number one hits for other artists ("Because We Want To" and "Perfect Moment").
+They also wrote and produced "Dangerous to Know" on Hilary Duff's third album.
 In 1999, Page collaborated with production duo Tin Tin Out on the album Eleven to Fly, co-writing and providing lead vocals on the majority of the tracks.
 She also continues to have a solo career.